philipcmonk/numerox/readme.rst

     model.fit(train.x, train.y)
     yhat = model.predict(predict.x)

-(Loading from the zip archive is slow.
-So I would have a function that creates an hdf5 archive.)

 And why not add a method that handles cross validation across the eras::

     for train, predict in data['train'].cv(kfold=5, random_state=0):